liqotech/liqo/docs/pages/User/GettingStarted/peer.md

 weight: 2
 ---

+After having installed LIQO on your cluster you can rely on multiple methods to peer with other clusters:

+1. L2 Discovery: Liqo will discover other cluster in the same LAN
+2. DNS Discovery: Liqo will discover available clusters in a specific SearchDomain (e.g.; liqo.io), by scraping the existence of specifc DNS entries.
+3. Manual Addition: Liqo administrators may manually add clusters to the list of known foreign clusters.

-Before peering your home cluster with a foreign cluster, we suggest to have a look at the [Liqo peering basics](../../liqo-brief/#peering-basics).
+All those methods are described in depth in a page the [discovery configuration](/user/configure/discovery) Before peering your home cluster with a foreign cluster, we suggest having a look at the [Liqo peering basics](../../liqo-brief/#peering-basics) to get an overview about the different peering methods provided by Liqo.
+All the next steps can be performed via the graphical [Dashboard](../dashboard), using the Liqo Home view.

-## Explore available clusters
+## Explore available clusters in your LAN

+As mentioned above, Liqo is able (1) to discover available clusters and (2) make your cluster discoverable.
+Via the dashboard, after login, all different ForeignCluster are available in the "Available Peers" box in the home view.
+Default policy tries to activate peering with a remote cluster, when it is discovered.
+If you are already connected to a cluster in your LAN, you will observe a cluster inside the "Connected Peers" part.

+{{%expand  Using Kubectl, you can also obtain the list of available discovered foreign clusters. %}}

+You can list the **foreignclusters** resources via:

 ```
 kubectl get foreignclusters
 NAME                                   AGE
 ff5aa14a-dd6e-4fd2-80fe-eaecb827cf55   101m
 ```

-Discovered clusters will be listed among available foreignclusters.
-Default policy tries to activate peering with a remote cluster, when it is discovered.

-{{%expand Advanced %}}

 Peering can be enabled by setting the `Join` property in `ForeignCluster`resource to `true` or via the dashboard.

 The check if the peering is in progress with the other cluster, you can verify that the `join` property of the target `ForeignCluster`.